What to Know About Thanksgiving

 In recent decades, celebrants are more open to Thanksgiving lunches or dinners that don’t follow traditional menus.
 That might mean a deep-fried turkey, salmon as the main course, even ordering out for Chinese food.
 It’s the communal meal with loved ones that’s important.
-(If you need to go out and grab a few last-minute food items, make sure you know the stores closed on Thanksgiving this year.)

 Typical Thanksgiving decorations relate to autumn and the harvest.
 You might decorate your home, fireplace mantel or dining table with fall leaves, pine cones or small pumpkins and other gourds.
 You can also dress your door with a beautiful Thanksgiving wreath or grow a vibrant Thanksgiving cactus to add a splash of color indoors.
 Give kids construction paper, scissors and markers and have them create autumnal place cards for the table, DIY Thanksgiving decorations, or other crafty ideas.
 Or go all out with a real Thanksgiving classic — a cornucopia centerpiece that celebrates nature’s bounty.
 If you’re in need of a quality table to decorate and accommodate guests while hosting Thanksgiving, a folding table is a great choice and an easy way to make sure everyone has Thanksgiving table space.
 Don’t forget to add Thanksgiving name place cards to complete your holiday table.